 As discussed in Note 2.
-Summary of Significant Accounting Policies, the Combined Statement of Operations and Comprehensive Loss include an allocation of general corporate expenses from Parent for certain management and support functions.
-These allocations amounted to \$18.8 million for fiscal 2018 and are reflected in sales, general, and administration expenses.
+Summary of Significant Accounting Policies, the Combined Statements of Operations and Comprehensive Loss include an allocation of general corporate expenses from Parent for certain management and support functions.
+These allocations amounted to \$26.6 million and \$18.8 million for fiscal 2019 and 2018, respectively, and are reflected in sales, general, and administration expenses.
 Management believes the basis on which the expenses have been allocated to be a reasonable reflection of the utilization of services provided to or the benefit received by us during the period presented.
+Allocated costs may differ from actual costs which would have been incurred if we had operated independently during the periods presented.

-Our financial statements do not purport to reflect what results of operations, financial position, equity, or cash flows would have been if we had operated as a stand-alone company during the period presented
+Our financial statements do not purport to reflect what results of operations, financial position, equity, or cash flows would have been if we had operated as a stand-alone company during the period presented.
 In December 2015, Parent issued 4.00% debentures due 2023, the proceeds of which were used to finance our solar cell manufacturing facility in the Philippines which relates to our historical business.
-As such, \$17.0 million of interest expense associated with the 4.00% debentures due 2023 are reflected in the Combined Statements of Operations and Comprehensive Loss.
+As such, \$17.0 million of interest expense associated with the 4.00% debentures due 2023 is reflected in the Combined Statements of Operations and Comprehensive Loss for each of the periods ended December 29, 2019 and December 30, 2018.